Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/08_CoreActions.md

 ### Configuration

 - *PHP Code*
   Click this field to display the code editor and enter the desired PHP code.
 There are no restrictions in the PHP code.
-Just remember to include the input ports whose date should be read using **$in0** for the *in0* input port, **$in1** for the *in1* input port, etc. as well as to return the output via the output ports using the *return [output1, output2];* return array.
+Remember to include the input ports whose date should be read using **$in0** for the *in0* input port, **$in1** for the *in1* input port, etc. as well as to specify the output via the output ports using the *return [output1, output2];* return array.
 The first value within the array is output via the *out0* output port, the second value via the *out1* output port, etc.

   ![PHP code editor](../../Assets/Screenshots/ActindoWorkFlow/Workflows/CoreActions/PHPCodeEditor.png "[PHP code editor]")